ogs22/cookbook/glossary/axis_of_a_prism.md

-The axis of a prism is the line through the centres of the prism\\'s two bases, and parallel to the prism\\'s other sides.
+The axis of a prism is the line through the centres of the prism’s two bases, and parallel to the prism’s other sides.